ataylor89/Math2025/xor/README.md

 The day is Saturday, June 28, 2025, and I'm already thinking about what I will eat for dinner and what TV shows I am going to watch.
 Perhaps I'll watch The Legend of Korra.
 I'm not sure what I will have for dinner.

 Thanks for reading.

+Addendum:
+1. The encrypted message is often called the cipher or the ciphertext.
+That's why I name my file cipher.txt when I write the encrypted message to a file.
+This also explains the origin of the word "decipher".